On this pageOverview

 update,

-Test.message(PressedCell({ x: 0, y: 0 })),
+Story.message(PressedCell({ x: 0, y: 0 })),

 // If someone removes the SaveCanvas command from ReleasedMouse, this

-// test fails — you can't accidentally delete a side effect without
+// test fails.
+You can't accidentally delete a side effect without

 // every test that depends on it telling you.
 That's the point: side